 The first step is acceptance.

-You've got to accept that your past relationship is over – finito.
-That's easier said than done when your dream world has been shattered and that it's none of your doing.
-You're going to go through a period of bereavement in a maelstrom of contradictory feelings: anger, disbelief, self-pity, rage, depression.
-Don't hesitate to request help in the form of counselling or drugs to help you cope.
+You’ve got to accept that your past relationship is over – finito.
+That’s easier said than done when your dream world has been shattered and that it’s none of your doing.
+You’re going to go through a period of bereavement in a maelstrom of contradictory feelings: anger, disbelief, self-pity, rage, depression, a moment where it’s way possible you’ll be tempted by alcohol or even gambling with Netbet.
+Don’t hesitate to request help in the form of counselling or drugs to help you cope.

 It’s true that the natural urge is to fill an empty space, but don’t rush headlong into putting a replacement mate in your bed while it’s still warm.
 You’ll only regret it later, even if it’s sexually satisfying at the time.
 Believe me, you’ll find it embarrassing afterwards!